 - At any point have you been a regular viewer of pornography (at least once a month for at least six months)?

-They were also asked about frequency of porn viewing, length of an average porn-viewing session, age at which they first viewed porn, and age at which they became a regular porn viewer.
+They were also asked about the frequency of porn viewing, length of an average porn-viewing session, age at which they first viewed porn, and age at which they became a regular porn viewer.

 The participants then responded to 14 items assessing perceived effect of pornography consumption on five aspects of their sexuality—sex life; life in general; attitudes toward sex; perception of and attitudes toward women; and sexual knowledge.
-Half the items were phrased positively (“Viewing pornography has improved my sex life”), and the other half were worded negatively (“Viewing pornography has made my life more problematic”).
+Half the items were phrased positively (“viewing pornography has improved my sex life”), and the other half were worded negatively (“viewing pornography has made my life more problematic”).
 For each item, responses ranged from 1, meaning “not at all,” to 7, meaning “to an extremely large extent.”